JustinValet/ApiGitHub_Connector/README.md

 In this example, the ApiGitHub_Connector will extract some statistics from the famous [Pandas project](https://github.com/pandas-dev) on GitHub.

-* Connection to the Pandas project using GitHub API v4
+* Connection to the Pandas project using GitHub REST API v3

 ```
 # import the package